Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 </p>

-4. ML-AE for dimension reduction and manifold data generation
+4. ML-AE: For dimension reduction and manifold data generation

    In the learning phase, the ML-AE taking (a) the training data as input, output (b) embedding in the learned latent space, and then reconstruct back (c).
 In the generation phase, the ML-Dec takes (d) random input samples in the latent space, and maps the samples to the manifold (e).